FedericoTartarini/reproducible-research/README.md

 This repository gives you an example on how you can structure your research project, from the data analysis all the way to the final version of the manuscript or a presentation.

+Find out more on how to get started [here](https://youtu.be/iueBeWkLq60)

 The overarching aim is:
 * to make our research more reproducible so other researchers can re-use our code, data;
 * to speed up review process (e.g., avoiding that we use different tools which are not 100% compatible, Google Form, Word, etc)